Transporting product between processes is a cost – which adds no value to the product.

 Excessive movement and handling cause damage and are an opportunity for quality to deteriorate.
 Moving product can hurt your business and can be difficult to reduce due to the perceived costs of moving equipment and processes closer together.
 It is often hard to determine which processes should be next to each other.
 Mapping product flows can make this easier to visualise for most steel business associated with manufacturing, fabrication and building.

 Transportation tends to hide problems on the workshop floor and overall business processes, which must be identified and resolved in order to improve operating performance.
 Unnecessary transport can increase lead times, allows for unproductive floor space, delays the identification of internal problems, and inhibits communication.
 By achieving a seamless flow between production and the required movement of product will lead to an improvement in customer service and reduce other wastes and associated costs.

 The Steel Efficiency Review® process recommends operations and productions teams to move product based on customer demand not business inefficiencies.
 Transportation often leads to operations having to wait for product to be delivered due to delays (the waste of waiting), thus costing steel business more money as well as extending lead times and creating customer delivery problems.
 Excessive transport also gives many opportunities for handling damage and losses, building more problems and allowing for product quality to deteriorate.

-We have found if you could eliminate or possibly reduce Transportation the savings would be straight go to improving the profit in your business.
+We have found if you could eliminate or possibly reduce Transportation the savings would go to improving the profit in your business.
 And it starts with identifying the common causes – comprising:

 - Excess Inventory Driven By Over Production – The waste of Over Production which in turn leads to the waste of Inventory; Inventory that then has to be transported throughout facilities or between warehouses and even states.
 The causes of this Over Production can be everything from excessive setup times and the need for economic batch sizes to the legacy issue “that is the way we have always done it”.